 You can see the chronological timeline is starting to get a bit more crowded now.
 We have a bunch of different credit card holders.
 Some of them are flagged in red because they have disputed transactions, and I can just hide the others.
 And we can see some people who’ve got disputes, and it’s very easy to spot.
 Another person here, Paul, who has a very similar pattern to Mark.
 You can see close together on the timeline, both of these people have reported disputed transactions at Walgreens around about the same time, one day apart.
 So there might be a connection between these.

 And if I zoom in a little bit, I can see what else was Paul doing around this time.
 And I can see Paul as well spent a lot of money at Walmart, very similar times to when Mark did his.
 So we might conclude that there’s perhaps something in common here, and maybe credit cards are being cloned at Walmart.
 It’s a simple fictional example, but I wanted to use that to give you an idea of the basics of KronoGraph.
 We’ve loaded some simple transaction data, and already we’re starting to recognize behaviors and spot sequences of events that would have been very, very difficult to spot had we just tried to look at this as as a network graph, or had we just eyeballed these transactions as a long the list.

 KronoGraph lets us create these timelines.
 It lets us interact with them, zoom, pan, and it lets us focus on individual players in the chronological timeline.
 And it lets us pivot the data around and build up views or sequences that we want to investigate.

-[For more information about fraud, read our blog post: Fraud investigations with timeline visualization]
+[For more information about fraud, read our blog post: Insider fraud detection with timeline visualization]

 Let’s quickly move on to a slightly larger, more realistic example.